gristlabs/grist-help/help/en/docs/raw-data.md

 ## Duplicating Data

-Tables can be duplicated from the Raw Data page.
+Tables can be duplicated from the 'Raw Data' page.
 Click the three-dot icon to the right of the table you wish to duplicate then select 'Duplicate Table' from the menu.

 ![raw-data-duplicate-table](images/raw-data/raw-data-duplicate-table.png)